Tag Archives: Deluxe Editions

 I can’t blame anyone for trying to pick out a single but this is best experienced in its entirety.
 Tribulation juggles variety and consistency, accessibility and obscurity with accomplished ease.
 It’s a major statement from a band that has come a staggeringly long way in just four albums and Down Below will cast a long, haunting shadow over the metal scene of 2018.

-Virgin Steele – The Black Light Bacchanalia (Review)
+Virgin Steele – The Black Light Bacchanalia (Album Review)

 Ruff!